Sungrow Inverter Review

 This popularity can be largely attributed to its reliability and affordability compared to other inverters in the market.

-Since May of 2020, Sungrow also updated their range of inverters in this model featuring Quick Arc Fault Circuit Interrupter (QAFCI) and built-in DC isolators.
+Since May of 2020, Sungrow also updated its range of inverters in this model featuring Quick Arc Fault Circuit Interrupter (QAFCI) and built-in DC isolators.

 The SG premium model is designed for single-phase systems and comes in three varieties: